-Manchester City manager Pep Guardiola has responded after forward Julián Álvarez has commented on his amount of playing time and potentially dropped a hint about his future at the Etihad.
+Manchester City manager Pep Guardiola has responded after forward Julián Álvarez commented on his amount of playing time and potentially dropped a hint about his future at the Etihad.

-Having just won his second Copa América with Argentina and now rolling straight into Paris 2024, Álvarez is still yet to return to training with the Man City first team, but the 24-year-old has opened up on what he hopes will happen when he returns to club football.
+Having just won his second Copa América with Argentina and now rolling straight into Paris 2024, Álvarez has still yet to return to training with the Man City first team, but the 24-year-old has opened up on what he hopes will happen when he returns to club football.

 Speaking to American broadcaster DIRECTV Sports, the former River Plate striker admitted that whilst “there is a lot of talk”, his current focus is solely on the Olympics and that he feels “very good at City”, adding, “I played a lot of minutes”.

 However, he did go on to confess that “maybe it’s annoying to be out in big games, players always want to help on the pitch”, adding, “But we will see after the Games.
 First, if I can, I will take a few days off.
-Then we will decide” – a remark that has sparked some speculation online.
+Then we will decide,” – a remark that has sparked some speculation online.

 🔵🇦🇷 More quotes from Álvarez’s interview from @clarincom.